 Our Support Network consists of:

-- Access to one-on-one meetings with volunteer lawyers coordinated by ALAS to discuss issues such as copyright, contracts, and entertainment law.
-Lawyers provide free initial summary legal advice and information (usually during a half hour appointment) to help artists begin to better understand specific legal issues and challenges.
+- One-on-one meetings with volunteer lawyers coordinated by ALAS, to discuss issues such as copyright, contracts, or other legal issues related to an artist’s career.
+Lawyers provide free, 30-minute session of summary legal advice and information (usually during a half hour appointment) to help artists better understand specific legal issues and challenges.

 This collaboration has been formed to provide free legal advice and information, non-legal peer support, and resources for artists related to their practices, particularly including those artists who lack access to these kinds of support because of overlapping systemic barriers such as racism, homophobia, transphobia, and/or misogyny.
 We also acknowledge that these barriers can be compounded by mental health issues, disabilities, poverty, legal/immigration status, access to education, experience in the justice system, among other ongoing barriers.
 Our intention is to support artists through a holistic lens of support and care.
 Our programs will be developed on a needs-based basis, and we are available to connect with you individually so that we can understand the issues you’re facing, and how we may be able to provide support.